wp-plugin-sidekick/wpps-scripts/README.md

 }
 ```

 Then run `npm run installation`.
-This will clone this repo inside your project (temporarily), and make the commands like `npm run lint:php` work on the command line when inside the plugin's directory.
+This will clone this repo inside your project*, and make the commands like `npm run lint:php` work on the command line when inside the plugin's directory.

-You will likely want to add a gitignore to your project as well that ignores the wpps-scripts directory.
+*You will likely want to add a gitignore to your project as well that ignores the wpps-scripts directory.